Welcome

 This article has covered the following key knowledge points:

-• Mines and minerals reservations separate ownership of subsurface minerals from the surface.
+• Mines and minerals reservations separate ownership of subsurface minerals from the surface and may be excepted or reserved in deeds.

-• Ancillary rights may allow the mineral owner to access and disturb the surface.
+• Ancillary rights may allow the mineral owner to access and disturb the surface; support can be waived by “liberty to let down the surface” or no‑claim clauses.

-• Risks include subsidence, development restrictions, insurance/mortgage issues, and reduced value.
+• Risks include subsidence, development constraints, enforceable access, insurance/mortgage availability issues, and reduced value.

-• Essential searches include CON29M (coal mining) and Index Map Search (SIM).
+• Essential searches include CON29M (coal mining) and an Index Map Search (SIM) to identify separate mineral titles; consider other mineral searches and waterway searches where relevant.

-• Indemnity insurance is often used to protect against loss from mineral rights being exercised.
+• Indemnity insurance is often used to protect against loss from mineral rights being exercised or subsidence, subject to underwriting conditions.

-• Always advise clients and lenders of the risks and practical implications.
+• Always advise clients and lenders on the legal wording, practical implications, and risk management, including technical investigations and insurance.

 Key Terms and Concepts